2010 Daytona 500: Practice and qualifier

-Johnson and Kahne were the winners of the Gatorade Duels on February 11.
-The qualifying grid was finalized with Johnson in third and Kahne starting fourth.
-Harvick qualified in fifth, ahead of Tony Stewart in sixth.
-Kyle Busch, Juan Pablo Montoya, Bowyer, and Kurt Busch completed the top ten.
+Johnson and Kahne won the Gatorade Duels on February 11.
+The starting grid was finalized with Johnson, Kahne, Harvick, Tony Stewart, Kyle Busch, Juan Pablo Montoya, Bowyer, and Kurt Busch completing the top ten.
 The 11 drivers that failed to qualify were Casey Mears, Todd Bodine, Gilliland, Cook, Cope, Aric Almirola, Dave Blaney, Sorenson, Mike Wallace, Norm Benning, and Fuller.
-Jeff Gordon switched to a back-up car for the race after he was involved in a three-car accident.
+Jeff Gordon switched to a back-up car for the race after being involved in a three-car accident.
 In the final practice session, held in cold and cloudy weather on February 13, Burton led with a 46.108-second lap, ahead of Harvick, Ambrose, Reutimann, and Kenseth, Kyle Busch, Sam Hornish Jr., Regan Smith, Montoya, and Hamlin.
 15 minutes in, Bobby Labonte was hit by Scott Speed and sent towards a left-hand wall at 180 mph, but narrowly avoided hitting it.
-A. J. Allmendinger's engine compartment had smoke billowing from it, and his team changed engines after the session.
+Smoke billowed from A. J. Allmendinger's engine compartment, and his team changed engines after the session.